 When’s the next Bitcoin halving?

-The next Bitcoin halving is in 2024 and is expected around May.
+The next Bitcoin halving is in 2024 and is expected around the end of April/beginning of May.
 You can see the estimated date on this website.
 During this halving, the reward for the miners will be halved from 6.25 BTC to 3.125 BTC.
 When block 840,000 is mined, the halving will start automatically.
 In general, if we look at history, the Bitcoin price will go up after the halving.
 Is this a reason to buy Bitcoin?
 We can’t know for sure until time has passed.

 What if we run out of Bitcoin?